 In fact, it's ready now, you could fill it in before folding, but I'm going to do it differently.

-Of course I have to be careful not to make typos, I have correction ribbon but you keep seeing this.
+Of course I have to be careful not to make typos, I am tempted to start over again if I do so.

 After typing, the card is warped a bit, but this can't hurt.

-To make it a bit more personal, I write the title, times and shooting date with a fountain pen.
-For comparison, the old map on the left and the new map on the right.
+For comparison, the old card on the left and the new printed card on the right.

 Another difference is that the new cards are not as shiny as the old ones, I don't miss it.
-It also makes it easier to take pictures with the reading lamp.
+It also makes it easier to take pictures with the lamp placed above it.

-The bend at the top isn't quite the same, but I'm still satisfied.
+The curve at the top isn't quite the same, but I'm still satisfied.

 The special cut in the card has yet to come, I have lost my cutting set at the moment...